iperezav/iperezav.github.io/papers/ivan_perez_avellaneda/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
-title: 'Paper: SciPy Optimize and Reachability of Nonlinear Systems'
+#title: 'Paper: SciPy Optimize and Reachability of Nonlinear Systems'
-#'CFSpy: A Python Library for the Computation of Chen-Fliess Series'
+title: 'CFSpy: A Python Library for the Computation of Chen-Fliess Series'
 abstract: |
   In this paper, CFSpy a package in Python that numerically computes Chen-Fliess series is presented.
 The reachable sets of non-linear systems are